ansible/workshops/exercises/ansible_f5/4.1-tower-job-template/README.md

 ## Step 6: Examine the Job Details View

-On the left side there is a **Details pane** on the right side there is the **Standard Out pane**.
+On the left side there is a **Details pane**, on the right side there is the **Standard Out pane**.

 ![job details view](images/job_create_vs.png)

 1. Examine the **Details pane**

-    The **Details pane** will information such as the timestamp for when the job started and finished, the job type (Check or Run), the user that launched the job, which Project and Ansible Playbook were used and more.
+    The **Details pane** will provide information such as the timestamp for when the job started and finished, the job type (Check or Run), the user that launched the job, which Project and Ansible Playbook were used and more.

     If the Job has not finished yet, the **Details Pane** will have a cancel button ![cancel button](images/cancel.png) that can be used to stop the Job.